Fire In the Sky: Tazaungdaing Fire Balloon Festival in Taunggyi

 Based on that, I didn't go myself until several years later.
 I know what driving in Myanmar is like (often crazy), so I took the advice that nearly every adult in Myanmar had given me, to stay away.

-Eventually I went to see it for myself... and since then I've been to the Fire Balloon Festival in Taunggyi nearly a dozen times.
+Eventually I went to see it for myself... and since then I've been to the Fire Balloon Festival in Taunggyi more than a dozen times.

 Yep, it's that incredible.